wilkens-teaching/info3350-s22/README.md

 We will use:

-* **GitHub** to distribute lecture materials, code, and datasets.
+* **GitHub** (right here) to distribute lecture materials, code, and datasets.
 The current version of the syllabus (this page) is always on GitHub, too.
 * **Canvas** to distribute restricted readings and other non-public materials.
 * **CMS** to manage problem sets and other code work and to track grades.
 * **Ed** for Q&A.